 But if you can feel individual bones, they may be too skinny.
 And if you can see the bones protruding from a distance, they’re definitely too skinny, and you might even need to seek veterinary assistance.

-Looking at your greyhound from the side, you should see a smooth curve from their ribcage up to their abdomen, where their body meets their hind legs.
+Looking at your greyhound from the side, you should see a smooth curve from its ribcage up to its abdomen, where its body meets its hind legs.

 If the line is more angular, creating a corner from the ribcage to their hind legs, then they’re probably too skinny.

-Using a ribcage is a difficult way to tell if your greyhound is underweight, as you will be able to see their ribs anyway, due to their body shape.
+Using a ribcage is a difficult way to tell if your greyhound is underweight, as you will be able to see its ribs anyway, due to its body shape.